krasserm/krasserm.github.io/stories.md

 ## System integration

-In 2007, I started to work on a project in which we integrated the hospital information systems of several customers using IHE standards.
+In 2007, I started to work on a project at [ICW](https://icw-global.com/) in which we integrated the hospital information systems of several customers using IHE standards.
 Technical basis for the integration solutions was the [Apache Camel](http://camel.apache.org/) integration framework for which I developed integration components that implement actor interfaces of several [IHE](https://www.ihe.net/) profiles and a DSL for processing  [HL7](http://www.hl7.org/) messages and